Catholic Church and ecumenism: Second Vatican Council

+Later developments

-The Catholic Church has since the Second Vatican Council, under Popes John XXIII, Paul VI, and the beginning of the papacy of John Paul II, reached out to other Christian bodies, seeking reconciliation to the greatest degree possible.
+Since the Second Vatican Council, under Pope Paul VI, and the beginning of the papacy of John Paul II, the Catholic Church has reached out to other Christian bodies, seeking reconciliation to the greatest degree possible.

 Significant agreements have been achieved on baptism, ministry, and the Eucharist with Anglican theologians.
 With Evangelical Lutheran bodies, a similar agreement was reached on the theology of justification.
 These landmark documents have brought closer fraternal ties with those churches.

-However, recent developments, such as the ordination of women and of men living in homosexual relationships, present new obstacles to reconciliation with, in particular, Anglicans /Episcopalians.
-Consequently, in recent years the Catholic Church has focused its efforts at reconciliation with the Eastern Orthodox Church, with which the theological differences are not as great.
+However, recent developments, such as the ordination of women and of men living in homosexual relationships, present new obstacles to reconciliation with, in particular, Anglicans/Episcopalians.
+Consequently, in recent years the Catholic Church has focused its efforts on reconciliation with the Eastern Orthodox Church, with which the theological differences are not as great.

 While relations with some Eastern Orthodox Churches were strained in the 1990s over property issues in post-Soviet states after the dissolution of the Soviet Union in 1989–1991, these differences are now largely resolved.
 Fraternal relations with the Eastern churches continue to progress.

 The 1983 Code of Canon Law no longer has canons which absolutely forbid the social cooperation of Roman Catholic clergy (bishops, priests and deacons) with clergy members of other systems of belief.
 It still absolutely forbids Catholic priests to concelebrate the Eucharist with members of communities not in communion with the Catholic Church (canon 908).
-The Directory for the Application of Principles and Norms on Ecumenism states: "Christians may be encouraged to share in spiritual activities and resources, i.e., to share that spiritual heritage they have in common in a manner and to a degree appropriate to their present divided state."
+The Directory for the Application of Principles and Norms on Ecumenism states that "Christians may be encouraged to share in spiritual activities and resources, i.e., to share that spiritual heritage they have in common in a manner and to a degree appropriate to their present divided state."